dynatrace-oss/DynatraceDashboardPowerups/README.md

 - `base=` this is the base case for your metric, ie is it good to be low or high?
 - `warn=` this is the warning threshold, once breached color coding will be yellow
 - `crit=` this is the critical threshold, once breached color coding will be red
+- `tooltip=` tooltip text for the icon
 - `url=` (optional) if you want the icon to be clickable, give it a url.
-Recommend using this as last argument.
+REQUIRED: use this as last argument.
 Just be sure to include the `!PU(link):` with a matching string in the desired Single Value Tile

 Example: